Frank Lloyd Wright in Buffalo

 Six structures in total, the Martin Complex consists of their Main House, the Pergola, the Conservatory, the Carriage House, the Barton House (separate feature below) and the Gardener’s Cottage (separate feature below).
 Costing over $175K to build over three years, the Martins spent nearly forty times the amount on their home compared to what the average American house cost.
 When historians discuss Wright’s Prairie House style, they often refer to the Martin House as his best example demonstrating strong horizontal lines, long overhanging eaves, cantilevered roof and prominent foundational features.
 The Complex was listed as a National Historic Landmark in 1986, saving it from further destruction and vandalism after years of abandonment.
 Just recently in 2019, the Martin House Restoration Corporation restored the historic landscape designed for the complex.

 I’ve toured the complex many times, and have blogged about the Martin House specifically before - it’s well worth the time and money.
-The inside is astonishing and the tour guides are extremely knowledgable!
+The inside is astonishing and the tour guides are extremely knowledgeable!

 The George F. Barton House